edap/ofxRayTracer/README.md

 As I've said WIP ;)

+### Requirements.
+You need to install tbb.
+On MacOS, follow this [answer on SO](https://stackoverflow.com/questions/45884514/what-are-xcode-8-environment-variables-to-run-intel-threading-building-blocks)

 This ray tracer implementation was written as exercise for this [online course](http://graphicscodex.com/projects/rays/index.html), course prepared by prof. Morgan McGuire

 It is still incomplete and it is intended for personal use, WIP.
 It provides a way to load an `.obj` file through the `ofxAssimpModelLoader` and render it.
 If you want to try it out, that's how you set up a scene, loading the model and you putting the meshes in a `vector<Primitives>`

 ```cpp
 shared_ptr<ofImage> image;